 Go for Reusable

 As a parent, you may already know how much waste your family can produce.
 You may also have noticed that most of them are disposable products, like diapers and plastic items.
 One of the top three major environmental issues are disposable products, particularly single-use plastics, which tend to end up in landfills and the ocean, causing harm to the environment.
 That’s why one of the best changes you can make in order to become an eco-friendly parent is to choose reusable products.

-You can carry reusable bags for shopping instead of using plastic bags, and keeping reusable water bottles and other containers.
+You can carry reusable shopping bags instead of using plastic, and keeping reusable water bottles and other containers.
 If you have a baby, a great way to reduce waste is using cloth nappies, since diapers actually make up for 2% to 3% of all household waste.
 Reducing this much waste can already make a positive impact on the environment, and it can reduce your family’s carbon footprint.
 Moreover, cloth nappies are ethically made and can help you save money in the long run.

 Kids require a lot of stuff, from nursery furniture to clothes and toys.
 As you know, many of them are only useful for a couple of months.
 You either store some of them or throw them away, which is why it would be better to buy secondhand if you need items for your children.
 Buying secondhand reduces the amount of good quality equipment and materials that ends up in landfill sites, not to mention it can save you a lot of money and reduce waste.
 Second hand clothes are also better since they don’t have the chemicals that can be found in new kids’ clothing.

 As a responsible parent, you may have worried about the contents of some products your children use, like soaps and shampoos.
 Though some people might dismiss your concerns, you are right to be worried because these items usually have some chemicals that can be harmful not just for kids, but for the environment as well.
 It is always best to choose products with natural ingredients and with no potentially harmful man-made chemicals, so always read product labels.